fabianmartins/alienattack.workshop/README.md

 We got a tip from one of the developers that remained at the company that a config file is an important part of the application, and without being properly configured, the application will not run.

 ##### [Problem]
-The config file on the folder where the application was downloaded is invalid.
+The config file for the downloaded application is invalid.

 ##### [Solution guidance]
 Open the file `resources/js/awsconfig.js` and change it to have the following format